-Action Timeframe Partners Resources 7.6.
+Action Timeframe Partners Resources 7.5.
+Higher Education: Advocate for the provision of higher education courses in Tamworth which support the development of the sport and recreation industry, such as Sport Management, Sport Science and Recreation Planning.
+Ongoing • TRC Low 7.6.
 Smart Technology: Continually investigate new technologies for 'smart' management and maintenance, particularly in the areas of lighting (e.g. LED, automation/smart controllers) and irrigation (e.g. central control, moisture sensors).
 Ongoing • TRC Low 7.7.
 Climate Resilient Facilities: Enhance the capacity of sport and recreation infrastructure and providers to adapt to a warmer and drier climate with more frequent and intense heat waves, droughts and more severe rainfall events.
-This includes: facilitating night/indoor/shaded events, competitions and training activities to allow for participation at cooler times/locations (e.g. revising schedules and programs, providing additional shading structures and installing/upgrading of sports lighting), continuing to reduce reliance on potable water to irrigate sports grounds and increase alternative water sources (e.g. increasing stormwater capture and re-use and improvements to irrigation), ensuring new facilities are designed to be resilient to the impacts of extreme weather and a changing climate (e.g. highly durable building standards), ensuring that Council has frameworks in place to guide operations during times of drought etc. (e.g. Council's Drought Management Plan).
+This includes: • facilitating night/indoor/shaded events, competitions and training activities to allow for participation at cooler times/locations (e.g. revising schedules and programs, providing additional shading structures and installing/upgrading of sports lighting), • continuing to reduce reliance on potable water to irrigate sports grounds and increase alternative water sources (e.g. increasing stormwater capture and re-use and improvements to irrigation), • ensuring new facilities are designed to be resilient to the impacts of extreme weather and a changing climate (e.g. highly durable building standards), • ensuring that Council has frameworks in place to guide operations during times of drought etc. (e.g. Council's Drought Management Plan).
 Ongoing TRCClubs/User GroupsCommunity Low